KGET-TV: History

 On April 20, 2007, Clear Channel entered into an agreement to sell its entire television stations group to Newport Television, a broadcasting holding company controlled by Providence Equity Partners.
 However, Providence Equity Partners owns a 19 percent share of the Spanish-language media company Univision, the owner of MyNetworkTV affiliate KUVI-TV (channel 45).
 In addition, with only five full-power stations, Bakersfield does not have enough to legally support a co-owned duopoly operation.
 As a result, the Federal Communications Commission granted conditional approval of the sale, provided that Providence Equity Partners divest either KGET or its stake in Univision as soon as the deal was finalized.
 That happened on March 14, 2008.

 In May 2008, Newport Television agreed to sell KGET and five other stations to High Plains Broadcasting, Inc. due to the aforementioned ownership conflict.
 The sale closed on September 15, 2008; Newport continued to operate KGET under a shared services agreement.
 Newport agreed to sell KGET and sister Telemundo affiliate KKEY-LP, as well as KGPE in Fresno, California, to Nexstar Broadcasting Group on November 5, 2012.
 The FCC approved the sale on January 23, 2013; and the sale was completed on February 19.

 On December 3, 2018, Nexstar announced it would acquire the assets of Chicago-based Tribune Media for $6.4 billion in cash and debt.
 The deal—which would make Nexstar the largest television station operator by total number of stations upon its expected closure late in the third quarter of 2019—would result in KGET and KKEY-LP gaining additional sister stations in nearby markets including Los Angeles (CW affiliate KTLA) and San Diego (Fox affiliate KSWB-TV).
-The station was removed from AT&T U-verse and DirecTV on July 4, 2019 because of an ongoing dispute between AT&T and Nexstar.
+The station was removed from AT&T U-verse and DirecTV on July 4, 2019, because of an ongoing dispute between AT&T and Nexstar.

-DT2 history

-KWFB (marketed as KWFB 12 Bakersfield and later as Bakersfield's WB 12) was launched on 1998 as a cable-only WB affiliate.
-Before it was launched, cable providers in Bakersfield piped Superstation WGN and later KTLA or KSWB.
-It was marketed by KGET and was later co-marketed with Bright House Networks. (which already had operations in Bakersfield) When CBS Corporation and Time Warner announced in 2006 that The WB and UPN would merge to become The CW, KGET announced that KWFB was selected to be one of their affiliates for the new network.
-They would also add The CW to a digital channel of KGET branded as Bakersfield's The CW and later as Bakersfield's CW 12.
-The channel is available on Digital channel 17.2, Dish Network channel 25 and Spectrum channel 12.
-The channel is also available on AT&T U-verse channel 16 SD and 1016 HD beginning in 2014.
-The channel is not available on DirecTV but CW programming was shown from KSWB and later XETV-TDT as superstations and now they carry KTLA as a superstation.